vivid-inc/ash-ra-template/README.md

 Note that until ART achieves version 1.0 status, details may be subject to change.

 ### Design Goals
+- Symbolic computation, as contrasted to declarative, non-Turing complete languages.
+You choose what features you do or don't employ.
 - Minimal restrictions:
-  - Java 1.8 class files, because Java 1.8 strikes a good balance between wide adoption and long-term stability.
+  - Java 8 and all subsequent LTS releases.
+Java 8, because it strikes a good balance between wide adoption and long-term stability.
-  - Clojure 1.9.0, which is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
+  - Clojure 1.9.0, which is compatible with a ``clojure.alpha.tools.deps`` version that has reasonable Maven-style dependency resolving abilility, and doesn't cause an additional macOS App to run and disrupt keyboard focus during runtime.
 - Effortlessly composable: Use `(render)` wherever you like.
 - No surprises.
-- No inferrence of parens in Clojure code portions: Clojure forms are kept whole for natural recognition by the eye, copy & paste, machine processing, etc.

 ### API
 ``(render s :dependencies deps)``